-Our clinical projects managers sit at the heart of each project, providing the organisational and communication hub around which the project sponsor, the trial sites, the project team and our oversight function revolve.
+Our projects managers sit at the heart of each project, providing the organisational and communication hub around which the project sponsor, the trial sites, the project team and our oversight function revolve.
 They all have deep experience managing cross-functional teams to make sure that key performance indicators and project milestones are met.

-We allocate our clinical project managers carefully, taking into account their expertise and experience of relevant therapeutic areas and indications and the trial phase.
+We allocate our project managers carefully, taking into account their expertise and experience of relevant therapeutic areas and indications and the trial phase.

-Recognising the importance of the role, we have established a specific department to closely supervise all clinical project management activities and project delivery.
+Recognising the importance of the role, we have established a specific department to closely supervise all project management activities and project delivery.
 Continuity of project management over the course of a trial can be vital to a successful outcome, so we are proud to state that in 2020 our project management staff turnover was 0%.